Violence Against Women Worldwide

 - she has refused to have sex with him.

-Although the rates of violence against women has already begun to drop in many countries around the world, much more work still needs to be done to change both violent behaviours and attitudes towards violence.
-Interestingly, a study by Jensen and Oster found that the introduction of cable TV in 21 rural areas of India between 2001 and 2003 led to both quickly improved attitudes (a 10% reduction rate in women who said that wife beatings were justified) and behaviours (girls between the ages of 6 and 10 were 8% more likely to go to school) in comparison to areas that didn’t have cable yet, where little to no progress was found during the same time.
+Although the rates of violence against women have already begun to drop in many countries around the world, much more work still needs to be done to change both violent behaviours and attitudes towards violence.
+Interestingly, a study by Jensen and Oster found that the introduction of cable TV in 21 rural areas of India between 2001 and 2003 led to quickly improved attitudes and behaviours in comparison to areas that didn’t have cable yet.
+Little to no progress was found in regions without cable at the same time.
 This gives me hope that increasing awareness really can make a difference.

 Violence in Australia

-When the Australian Government brought out the ‘Violence Against Women – Australia Says No’ campaign in 2004 and 2005 it helped bring attention to an issue that prior to this was not spoken about enough:
+When the Australian Government brought out the ‘Violence Against Women – Australia Says No’ campaign in 2004 and 2005 it helped bring attention to an issue that before this was not spoken about enough:

 It tried to educate people that violence against women was not okay, that it was a crime, and that it was not deserved or in any way the woman’s fault.

 It aimed to inform that hitting and not obtaining sexual consent are both considered violence.

 It encouraged women and men to speak up about violence against women, for males and females to intervene if they knew that it was taking place, and for women to seek help by calling the national hotline or speaking to a friend or to the police if they were victims of violence.

 It also encouraged men to stop committing violence and seek help if they were perpetrators and to not adopt any violent behaviours towards women in the future if they had yet to do so.